 [et_pb_column type=”4_4″][et_pb_text admin_label=”Text”]Scalable Health Labs are focused on mobile bio-behavioral sensing, to develop novel “sensors” that can simultaneously measure both bio- and behavioral-markers for a given healthcare context.
 The challenge lies in measuring both bio- and behavioral-markers in-situ, away from a clinic or healthcare facility.
 The new sensors will be the foundation of next-generation healthcare architecture, where both the patient and healthcare providers are empowered by relevant and timely information.
 Some applications include:

-Unfortunately chronic diseases constitute the preponderance of healthcare expenses and thus their management has an enormous impact on the healthcare system, national and global economies.
+Unfortunately, chronic diseases constitute the preponderance of healthcare expenses and thus their management has an enormous impact on the healthcare system, national and global economies.
 Yet, our tools to address the challenges remain antiquated, resulting in either unsustainably expensive or ineffective care.
 Our innovations are targeted for patients with chronic conditions like Asthma, COPD and Diabetes.